fastapi/fastapi/docs/tutorial/header-params.md

 {!./src/header_params/tutorial001.py!}
 ```

-## Declare `Header` parameteres
+## Declare `Header` parameters

 Then declare the header parameters using the same structure as with `Path`, `Query` and `Cookie`.

-The first value is the default value, you can pass all the extra validation or annotation parameteres:
+The first value is the default value, you can pass all the extra validation or annotation parameters:

 ```Python hl_lines="7"
 {!./src/header_params/tutorial001.py!}